What are some of the risks involved in investing?

 Valuation and capitalization.
 No exchange or other secondary market is expected for securities sold under Regulation CF. Companies fundraising via Regulation CF are often early-stage startups and are unlikely to have substantial operating or financial histories.
-There is limited–if any–information for valuing securities offered through Republic and there is a substantial risk that the price of securities purchased on Republic may exceed their value and any amount for which they may eventually be resold.
-Furthermore, securities sold on Republic may provide investors with inferior terms than similar securities provided by a company in other offerings.
+There is limited–if any–information for valuing securities offered through Loop and there is a substantial risk that the price of securities purchased on Loop may exceed their value and any amount for which they may eventually be resold.
+Furthermore, securities sold on Loop may provide investors with inferior terms than similar securities provided by a company in other offerings.

 Limited disclosure.
 The company must disclose information about itself, its business plan, the offering, and its anticipated use of proceeds, among other things.
 It’s important to note that an early-stage company may be able to provide only limited information about its business plan and operations because it is still developing its operations.
 The company is also only obligated to file information regarding its business annually, including financial statements.

 Under certain circumstances the company may cease to publish annual reports and investors may have no information rights.